Photographs and text by Marco Sacco

-The pictures, in support of the complaint to the state in which experience immigrants and structures, are part of a project in a growth phase that has as its ultimate goal the documentation of the condition and the drama of these individuals, parties from the South with the hope of a better life to the more prosperous North, are instead stuck in a country that is unlikely to give them a better alternative.
+The pictures, in support of the complaint to the state in which experience immigrants and structures, are part of a project in a growth phase that has as its ultimate goal the documentation of the condition and the drama of these individuals, political parties from the South with the hope of a better life to the more prosperous North, are instead stuck in a country that is unlikely to give them a better alternative.

-The lack of employment, and thus the absence of income, are blocking these immigrants in a limbo of Italian and European laws that sometimes foolish and often poorly enforced, into a labyrinthine of bureaucracy, without even a chance to make return home or reach their loved ones in other countries of Europe (ref.
+The lack of employment, and thus the absence of income, are blocking these immigrants in a limbo Italian and European laws that sometimes foolish and often poorly enforced, into a labyrinthine of bureaucracy, without even a chance to make return home or reach their loved ones in other countries of Europe (ref.
 Agreement Shenghen, the Dublin II Regulation).
 The report then chases the hope that, once published, these photos can awaken public opinion on this current and relevant theme, and that can especially deal a series of concrete actions to their aid.

 I tried to show in the most neutral and clear their condition.
 I did not know any of them and when I walked in the school and I shared my time between them, respecting their homes (former classrooms, tents or hotel rooms) and respecting their desire to be photographed or not.